TOAST-DOCS/GameAnvil/en/server-3-implementation.md

     }

     /**
-     * login 호출 이전에 호출된다.
+     * Called before login is called.
      *
-     * @param outPayload 클라이언트로 전달할 페이로드
+     * @param outPayload The payload to pass to the client
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onPreLogin(Payload outPayload) throws SuspendExecution {
     }

     /**
-     * 로그인 성공 이후에 호출된다.
+     * Called when successfully logged in.
      *
-     * @param session 로그인에 사용한 세션 객체
+     * @param session The session object used while logging in
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onPostLogin(U session) throws SuspendExecution {
     }

     /**
-     * 로그아웃 이후에 호출된다.
+     * Called after logged out.
      *
-     * @param session 게임 노드의 유저에 연결된 세션 객체
+     * @param session The session object that is connected to the game node's user
-     * @throws SuspendExecution 이 메서드는 파이버가 suspend될 수 있다.
+     * @throws SuspendExecution This method can suspend Fiber.
      */
     @Override
     public void onPostLogout(U session) throws SuspendExecution {